 Accommodation and huts

-They are basic but comfortable.
+The huts on the Haute Route are basic but comfortable.
 They can cater for vegetarians.
 Food is usually on a set menu basis (3 course in the evening, hot drink and bread/jam/cereal for breakfast).
 Often there is no running water and so you have to buy water to drink and wash with (no showers).
 You can usually buy tea, coffee, wine, beer, soft drinks, chocolate bars and snacks.
 Sleeping arrangements are normally dormitory style bunkbeds (eg 6 people on the bottom, 6 on the top) with blankets or duvets, so you don’t need a sleeping bag.
 Huts provide slippers to be worn inside.

 You can expect a good atmosphere and a stunning view!

 Day 2: Cabane du Trient, 3170m.
 Situated on the edge of the vast Trient plateau, you’ll dine like a king and enjoy delicious Swiss food.

 Day 3: Cabane de Prafleuri, 2657m.
 After a great descent from Mont Fort, we skin up the Rosablanche before we find this beautiful Cabane.